Metabolic-Related Fatty Liver Disease

 When to See Your Doctor

-Talk to your doctor about getting tested for liver disease if you have risk factors, especially Type 2 diabetes and obesity, or if you feel fatigued or have abdominal pain or swelling, jaundice (yellowing of the skin or eyes), or dark urine.
+Ask your doctor about being tested for liver disease if you have risk factors, especially Type 2 diabetes and obesity, or if you feel fatigued or have abdominal pain or swelling, jaundice (yellowing of the skin or eyes), or dark urine.
 Our hepatologists work with your primary care provider, endocrinologists, and cardiologists to diagnose fatty liver disease and address the causes as soon as possible.

 Call for an Appointment